alvaromago/alvaromago/README.md

 ### 🗣️ About Me:

-- 🧠 Languages I'm learning: Java, JavaScript & Python
+- 🧠 Languages I'm learning: Java, JavaScript & PHP
 - 📚 I will also study PHP
 - 📫 You can reach me at: aalvaromago@gmail.com
 - ⚡ Fun fact: I love motorsport 🏎️💨